brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 1:00pm - 2:15pm: Worked on fixing overflowing table data in trip details.

+* 2:15pm - 3:15pm: Fixed bug in form and edited formatting of trip details in table.

 <!-- NOTES:

 Consider adding unique ID's to each trip